pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 `$ cd /home/<local filepath>/aks-demo`

-1. Use the Azure CLI to log into your account.
+2. To use the Azure CLI to log into your account, enter:

 `$ az login`